Medications That Can Cause Blood Clots

 Hormone Replacement Therapy (HRT)

 HRT is used to relieve symptoms of menopause, but it can also increase the risk of blood clots, especially when taken orally.
-Mechanism: Similar to oral contraceptives, oral HRT increases clotting factors in the liver.
+That said, Mechanism: Similar to oral contraceptives, oral HRT increases clotting factors in the liver.
 Risk Factors:

 • Age